sumShahd/sat2uav-rubble-detect/README.md

 3. [ESRI Packing House District & Marshall Fire](https://www.esri.com/en-us/arcgis/products/arcgis-reality/resources/sample-drone-datasets) - orthophotos and other UAV data in smaller datasets

 Due to size/licensing, **these datasets cannot be redistributed in this repository.** Please download them/request access directly from their official sources.
-- Include your own copy under `datasets` locally or in cloud storage.
+- Include your own copy under `datasets/` locally or in cloud storage.
 - This repo provides some examples of the dataset images and orthomosaics in `images/` for demonstration only.